dendibakh/perf-book/how-to.md

 Table: Example of encoding Skylake performance events. {#tbl:perf_count}
 ```

-reference it in the text with `{@tbl:perf_count}`
+Reference it in the text with `{@tbl:perf_count}`.

 ## Paper/Book reference

-To reference a book, first download it's citation in a Bibtex format, e.g.:
+To reference a book, first download its citation in BibTeX format, e.g.:

 ```
 @Article{Mytkowicz09,